jgmalcolm/jgmalcolm.github.io/_posts/2014-04-26-wikipedia-tricks.md

 ## Pop-up link previews

-Exploring any new topic on Wikipedia can be a rabbit trail, and I'm often left with a dozen new tabs open to other pages on Wikipedia.
+Exploring any new topic on Wikipedia can be a chasing a dozen rabbits: every new and unfamiliar sub-topic gets its own tab, and so I'm often left with a dozen new tabs open to other Wikipedia pages.
 The cluttered tabs are not really necessary because often I just could have read the first paragraph to get an idea before continuing on with the original article.

 Enter [Hovercards][Hovercards].
 Hover the mouse over any link to another Wikipedia article and a small pop-up appears with the first few sentences.